HOW TO ORDER

 The key to making your pressure or vacuum switch selection is most likely defined by:

-After reviewing the form, please feel free to contact one of our Representatives listed under the contact page.
+After reviewing the form, please feel free to contact us through the contact form on the bottom of this page.
 If you complete and submit the Product Application Worksheet we will contact you via email soon.
 We're happy to assist you in selecting the proper switch series for your application.
 The following are a few basic requirements for selecting the proper pressure or vacuum switch:

 Proof pressure is the maximum pressure the unit will see and still be required to remain functional and accurate.
 The maximum proof pressure provides Wasco with the ability to determine how wide or small the dead-band will be for a pressure switch.

 Burst pressure is the maximum pressure the unit will be exposed to without any rupture of the unit.
 (Escape of application media) The unit will no longer remain functional and accurate.